Helicopter Academy logo

 Building toward employability

 A professional helicopter career is not built by rushing through training and hoping the job market fixes the rest.
-Students who plan the full path can make smarter decisions about lesson frequency, ground school, aircraft choice, instructor ratings, time building, and first-job targets.
+Students who plan the full path can make smarter decisions about lesson frequency, ground school timing, aircraft choice, instructor ratings, time building, and first-job targets.

-Helicopter Academy’s advantage is the practical connection between training and the next step: start with knowledge, train efficiently in the R22 where appropriate, move into commercial standards, then use instructor ratings and time-building strategy to become more useful to employers.
+Helicopter Academy’s advantage is the practical connection between training and the next step: start with online ground school, train consistently in the R22 where appropriate, move into commercial standards, then use CFI/CFII and time-building strategy to become more useful to employers.

 Roadmap: Helicopter Flight Training to Career

-1. Online helicopter ground schoolBuild the FAA written-test knowledge, aviation vocabulary, weather, regulations, and decision-making foundation before spending unnecessary aircraft time.Online Ground School
+1. Online helicopter ground schoolBuild FAA written-test knowledge, aviation vocabulary, weather, regulations, and decision-making before spending unnecessary aircraft time.Online Ground School

-2. Introductory lesson and training planConfirm fit, discuss schedule and budget, and choose a training pace that supports completion rather than stop-start progress.Introductory Flight Lesson
+2. Introductory lesson and training planConfirm fit, discuss schedule and budget, and choose a training pace that supports completion instead of stop-start progress.Introductory Flight Lesson

 3. Private Pilot Helicopter (PPL-H)Learn aircraft control, hovering, traffic patterns, navigation, emergency procedures, and basic pilot judgment.Private Pilot Training